rjw57/richwareham.com-static/recruiters.md

 to switch jobs, I shall start by researching opportunities available then and there.
 To paraphrase the oft-used sentence: don't email me, I'll email you.

-Thus, I'm asking you nicely to take the rejection implicit in this message with the same degree of inpersonality as you showed me but also to please not contact me again.
+Hence, I'm asking you to take the rejection implicit in this reply with good grace and, please, to not contact me again.

 Thanks,